CleverRaven/Cataclysm-DDA/doc/TILESET.md

 `compose.py [-h] [--use-all] source_dir [output_dir]`

-`source_dir` the composing tileset directory.
+`source_dir` - the composing tileset directory.

 `output_dir` will be set to the `source_dir` unless provided separately.
 Expected to have `tileset.txt` and `fallback.png`.

-`--use-all` instead of warning about unused sprites will treat their basename as the `"id"` value to use them as `"fg"` for.
+`--use-all` instead of warning about unused sprites, will treat their basename as the `"id"` value to use them as `"fg"` for.

 Requires `pyvips` module.